HydroModPy/HydroModPy/docs/source/user_guide/workflows/testbed.rst

 ------------

-A flow testbed uses the same orchestration contract, but delegates each child variant to the simulation workflow:
+A flow testbed uses the same orchestration contract, but delegates each child case to the simulation workflow:

 .. code-block:: toml